First descriptor computation

 we find two of them.
 Besides the o3_mu component that is also present in the features position gradients also have a component indicating the direction of the gradient vector.

-Finally, the metatensor.block.Gradient.properties dimension is the same as for the values
+Finally, the properties are the same as the features

 Labels(